ShalmonAnandas/PyPlayer/README.md

 Just plays shows and movies innit

 ## Intructions:
 1. Run the windows executable or the linux binary
+2. cloning the git repo and running the python file directly is recommended in the case of linux users due to a bug in the packaging tool I use
-2. Follow the instructions on screen
+3. Follow the instructions on screen
-3. Watch movie
+4. Watch movie

 ## Thanks to:
 ### [FSAPI](https://fsapi.xyz/)